 Steve Perry – Traces (Album Review)

-Well, as mentioned, it nearly broke his heart to leave a band he helped build, so much so for years he found it difficult to listen to anything other than ambient music, without any vocals.
+Well, as mentioned, it nearly broke his heart to leave a band he helped build, so much so that for years he found it difficult to listen to anything other than ambient music, without any vocals.
 Then suddenly, around 2015, news began to swirl that he was working on new music.
-Creating a buzz among dedicated followers, it has been relatively quiet since then, that was until most recently when Perry announced the long overdue release of his new solo album, Traces.
-His first new collection of songs since 1994’s For the Love of Strange Medicine, Traces comes with a huge amount of anticipation from fans as it prepares for release on Friday, October 5, 2018 via Fantasy Records.
+Creating a buzz among dedicated followers, it has been relatively quiet since then, until most recently when Perry announced the long overdue release of his new solo album, Traces.
+His first new collection of songs since 1994’s For the Love of Strange Medicine, Traces comes with a lot of anticipation from fans as it prepares for release on Friday, October 5, 2018, via Fantasy Records.

-Consisting of ten songs, Traces is best described as a very emotional album.
-Fitting for a vocalist known for his amazingly strong and passionate voice, you have to put into perspective, that this is not just a comeback for him, but a cathartic out-pour of feelings.
+Traces is best described as a very emotional album consisting of ten songs.
+Fitting for a vocalist known for his amazingly strong and passionate voice, you have to put into perspective that this is not just a comeback for him but a cathartic outpouring of feelings.
 Why?
-Because a long period of time has passed, and there is a lot of events which occur in one’s life in that time.
-For Perry, his inspiration for music returned following the tragic lose of his girlfriend to cancer in 2012.
+Because a long period of time has passed, and a lot of events occur in one’s life during that time, Perry’s inspiration for music returned following the tragic loss of his girlfriend to cancer in 2012.

-The main lyricist for the album, Perry enlisted a strong collection of other composers to help bring the songs to life, including David Spreng, Brian West, Randy Goodrum, Dan Wilson, Thom Flowers, Barry Eastmond, and Jeff Babko.
-Additionally, some of the personnel who played on the album includes Rob Zombie’s axeman John 5 as well as famed, elite Rock drummers Josh Freese and Steve Ferrone, just to name a few.
+The main lyricist for the album, Perry, enlisted a strong collection of other composers to help bring the songs to life, including David Spreng, Brian West, Randy Goodrum, Dan Wilson, Thom Flowers, Barry Eastmond, and Jeff Babko.
+Additionally, some of the personnel who played on the album include Rob Zombie’s axeman John 5 and famed, elite Rock drummers Josh Freese and Steve Ferrone, to name a few.
 Why is this all important?
-Because the people an artist chooses to work with them behind the scenes means everything to the final product.
-That in mind, Perry’s roster does Traces’ vision justice.
+The people an artist chooses to work with behind the scenes mean everything to the final product.
+That being said, Perry’s roster does Traces’ vision justice.

 Starting it all with the lead single “No Erasin’,” Perry immediately reminds you of the uniqueness of his voice, sounding exactly as he did 20 years earlier.
-A mid-tempo tune, it has a Classic Rock vibe, complete with crashing cymbals, guitar, and keyboards.
+It is a mid-tempo tune with a Classic Rock vibe, complete with crashing cymbals, guitar, and keyboards.
 From here, the tone of the songs remains very emotional, penetrating deep into your soul – from the sorrowful “Most of All” to “In The Rain,” to the bluesy “No More Cryin'” and the heavier Rock of “Sun Shines Gray,” which features John 5, as well as Josh Freese.

-All in all, Traces is a near flawless return for Steve Perry.
+All in all, Traces is a near-flawless return for Steve Perry.
 The songs are well-composed and presented with crisp production thanks to Perry and Thom Flowers working together.
-It is clear Perry was going for a certain feeling with the record, and from the sounds of it, it all came together wonderfully.
-Much of this record serves as a reflection of coping with the lose of someone you love deeply.
-Losing someone is a very powerful and intense experience, it changes everything.
-Unfortunately, the pain always stays with us, but through creative expression such as music, we can find some comfort.
-Hopefully Perry found his.
+Perry was clearly going for a certain feeling with the record, and from its sounds, it all came together wonderfully.
+Much of this record reflects on coping with the loss of someone you love deeply.
+Losing someone is a compelling and intense experience; it changes everything.
+Unfortunately, the pain always stays with us, but we can find some comfort through creative expression such as music.
+Hopefully, Perry found his.
 An album that cuts close to the bone, and a welcomed return, CrypticRock gives Traces 5 out of 5 stars.

 Purchase Traces: